Apparmor - How to use it

 An important property of apparmor is that apparmor profiles restrict processes based on the path of the executable.
 Thus apparmor does not provide any protection against a rogue local user who may copy an executable to another location and run it under a different path.

 What it does protect against, however, is the scenario that a remote attacker may gain control over a network facing application and make it do bad things to the filesystem.
-E.g. when a malicious website exploits some firefox to take control of the browser, the apparmor profile could prevent firefox from doing things you may disapprove of.
+E.g. when a malicious website exploits some flaw in firefox to take control of the browser, the apparmor profile could prevent firefox from doing things you may disapprove of.

 How can I use Apparmor to protect a process?